InnerSourceCommons/InnerSourceLearningPath/contributor/02-becoming-a-contributor-script.md

 correct?

 If you are a user of an InnerSource project, you want to ensure the project is well run and well maintained.
 You can help the host team with that: In addition to source code contributions, you can help with improving the documentation.
 You can help with providing issues for bugs you find.
 You can help by providing additional information to existing issues.
-You can help with fixing tests, in addition to reporting bugs you can help with providing (failing) test cases for these bugs.
+You can help with fixing tests.
+In addition to reporting bugs you can help with providing (failing) test cases for these bugs.
 You can help with mentoring other users of the InnerSource component.

 I: With that we would like to conclude this section on becoming a contributor.
-In this episode we looked into when you should look into becoming an InnerSource contributor, what benefits are waiting for you.
-We also touched upon types of contributions beyond source code.
+*In this episode we looked into when you should look into becoming an InnerSource contributor, what benefits are waiting for you.* FIX We also touched upon types of contributions beyond source code.
 In the following video section you will learn more about the contributor ethos - on what being a good contributor looks like.